HPCE/hpce-2018-cw5/readme.md

 good scaling - how large a scale parameter can be executed?

+The set of driver programs included are fairly basic, and have no particular importance beyond making it easy to call `Execute` (testing will use a different driver program).
+You can infer how they work from the source; look at the `serenity_now` makefile targe; or there is some [brief guidance here](https://github.com/HPCE/hpce-2017-cw5/issues/7).

 The target platform is an AWS GPU (g2.2xlarge) instance. _I would prefer to use a bigger instance, but this is the most economical, and I don't want people running out of money here.
 I will probably